lifeofcows/TagOut/README.md

 Here are your controls for the game.
 Point the phone at a player, and press shoot!
 Since the horizontal accuracy is unfortunately limited to 5 meters of precision, be prepared to play at somewhat of a distance.
 When you accurately point at a person and press "Tag!", the person will lose a Tag Life point and you will gain a Tag point.
 You may only tag once every 3 seconds.
 The scoreboard will get updated in real time based on the points accrued for every person.
 The person with the most points wins!

 <img src="GitHubImages/6.png" width="180">

-Current Bugs: Sometimes rooms do not appear on launch and on connection to the other person.
-To fix this problem, the player hosting the room must exit and create a new room.
-This is due to the Multipeer Connectivity framework that could potentially make the other player disconnect.
-Only then will the room be shown.

 Enjoy!